 FA 3303 Field Studies (3-0).
-A discussion of subjects such as writing reviews, press releases, visiting professional public, private and non-profit venues, interviews with artists and behind the scene looks at museum, theatres, foundations and studios.
-Class also includes resume and portfolio development, career choices, marketing and sales, and other areas which are of interest and importance to all Visual & Performing Arts students/ (Includes major field trip out of the area.
+A discussion of subjects such as writing reviews, press releases, visiting professional public, private and non-profit venues, interviews with artists and behind the scene looks at museum, theaters, foundations and studios.
+Class also includes resume and portfolio development, career choices, marketing and sales, and other areas which are of interest and importance to all visual and performing arts students.
+(Includes an optional major field trip out of the area.
 Required for all majors - preferably taken in junior year.)